chaosmail/dis-tp-pso/README.md

-# Project: Evolving a “following and chain-building” behavior using PSO
+# Evolving a “following and chain-building” behavior using PSO

 ## Overview